windyeon/Aven/README.md

-# Aven
+# I'm Aven :wave:
-to introduce myself
+BE Student:school:, Developer:computer:, Translator:bookmark_tabs: and Voyager:rocket:

+can communicate with :kr::us::gb: or :es: